View navigation

 Careers Education at Lady Lumley’s School

 Here at Lady Lumley’s School we provide all our students with a wide range of careers provision, from Year 7 through to Year 13.
-Through our joined up thinking, we utilise our PSHCCE/Life curriculum to cover a range of career-based units of work.
-The Theme Weeks include identified learning objectives and outcomes, which are achieved through related activities.
-Alongside this our students have a number of opportunities to experience work related activities both within the school environment and through external visits.
+Through our joined-up thinking, we utilise our Personal Development curriculum to cover a range of career-based units of work delivered primarily through the Life curriculum, as well as .
+This includes identified learning objectives and outcomes, which are achieved through related activities.
+Alongside this our students have a number of opportunities to experience work-related activities both within the school environment and through external visits.

-We employ an independent careers advisor who is based in school on a weekly basis.
-The careers advisor provides our students with one to one careers support, advice and guidance.
-All students will be given interviews with the careers advisor during their time here at Lady Lumley’s School.
+We employ a work experience coordinator who is based in school on a weekly basis.
+The work experience coordinator provides our students with one-to-one careers support, advice and guidance.
+All students will be given interviews with the work experience coordinator during their time here at Lady Lumley’s School.
 However, they can book extra drop in sessions if they wish.

 Careers Guidance Leadership and Management Team